codeUPeth/contract-codeup/README.md

 Project smart contracts:

-- **ButerinTower.sol** - Main contract of the game.
+- **Codeup.sol** - Main contract of the game.
-- **ButerinTowerErc1155.sol** - Allows to mint ERC1155 for free to all users who have reached the final result, opened all floors, and populated them with coders.
+- **CodeupErc1155.sol** - Allows to mint ERC1155 for free to all users who have reached the final result, opened all floors, and populated them with coders.

 ### ✔️ Testing ✔️